MicrosoftDocs/win32/desktop-src/SecCrypto/certstoreprovfindctl.md

 ---
-Description: Enumerates or finds the first or next CTL in an external store that matches specified criteria. ms.assetid: 0b465e6e-fb5c-4621-a968-c2cdcab0ea15
+description: Enumerates or finds the first or next CTL in an external store that matches specified criteria. ms.assetid: 0b465e6e-fb5c-4621-a968-c2cdcab0ea15
 title: CertStoreProvFindCTL callback function ms.topic: reference